cevr/me/src/posts/the-power-of-patch-package/index.md

 Looked around to find [this comment](https://github.com/facebook/create-react-app/issues/9886#issuecomment-716234004) inside a github issue that matched my problem.

-Went to the `node_modules/react-scripts/config/webpack.config.js` like it said and plopped this in:
+Went to `node_modules/react-scripts/config/webpack.config.js` like the comment said and plopped this in:

 ```js {3}
 new ESLintPlugin({